Skip to main content

 important note

-For this section, you’ll need official transcripts from every college you’ve attended, including dual credit courses.
+For this section, you’ll need official transcripts from every college you’ve attended, including community colleges where you may have completed dual credit courses.

 Enter all colleges you attended in accordance with the following guidelines: